agilesix/ADPQ/README.md

 **A.** Team Agile Six was lead by Product Owner/Manager Robert Rasmussen who had complete responsibility for the product as well as the team.
 Mr. Rasmussen is a certified Product Owner, Scrum Master, Project Manager and Scrum Coach (CSPO, CSM, PMP, CSP, PSPO2, PSM).

-**B.** Team Agile Six was cross-functional, used only 340 hours and included:
+**B.** Team Agile Six was cross-functional, used only 340 hours, and included:

 - **Robert Rasmussen** (Agile Six - 35 hrs) - *Product Manager, Agile Coach*